alexle/alexle.github.com/posts/technical-debt-developers.markdown

 In other words, use a global variable and save a day's work so you can make a code release.
 But left unchecked, it'll add more effort and complexity to your future development, since you didn't choose the best design.

-The longer debt stays in your code, the more expensive it is to make changes.

 ##Is Technical Debt Bad Then?##

 Many years ago, I would have answered with an emphatic **yes**.
 Technical debt is evil!
 We need to purge it from our codebase.
 We can't take on ANY new debt.